Dog or a cat? A guide to help you choose your pet

 If you are thinking about which pet to choose between a dog or a cat consider all the aspects of owning either pet, or both!
 Most pet lovers have at some time been pet owners, however, personal circumstances change, and that can affect your choice.
-Read on to learn and perhaps simply to remind yourself of the various characteristics that might affect your next choice.
+Read on to learn and review all aspects of the cats vs dogs debate.
+Try to better understand the various characteristics in order that they might inform your choice.

 Confused about getting a dog or a cat?

-As a pet lover, it’s difficult to choose between dogs and cats as they both are great companions.
+As a pet lover, and want a new pet it can be difficult to choose dog or a cat, as they both are great companions.
 But even though they both sum up to be good at companionship, both have very different personalities.
 Their different personalities offer different pros and cons to having them as a pet.

 Pros of having a cat as a pet:

-Cats don’t ask for a lot of space compared to dogs.
+- Does not take lots of space – Cats don’t ask for a lot of space compared to dogs.
 Most domestic cats require 18 square feet.
 The only reason behind this is that cats like to squeeze themselves.
 One can see cats sitting under the bed, drawers.
+So when you debate which pet dog or a cat, space is a major factor.

 Cons of having a cat as your pet